Other Songs (novel)

 Inne pieśni (Other Songs) is a novel written in 2003 by Jacek Dukaj, Polish science fiction writer.
 It was published in Poland by Wydawnictwo Literackie.
-The novel is a mixture of fantasy, alternate history and science fiction.
+The novel is a mixture of fantasy, alternate history and science fiction, and has been described as belonging to the genre of philosophical fiction as well.

 The novel was well received by reviewers and critics, who commented on its original theme - an alternate Earth where the laws of physics, and philosophy, are different from that of ours.
 The novel received the prime Polish award for sci-fi literature, Janusz A. Zajdel Award, in 2003.

 The book was translated to Russian (2014) and Bulgarian (2015).

 Universe

 The universe of the book is similar to ours with one major exception: instead of laws of physics as known to us, the universe is ruled by Aristotle's metaphysics, and to a lesser extent by Hegelian philosophy.
 There are no atoms or other particles, just five elements.
 All Matter is composed of those five elements, mixed in proportions determined by the Form.
 Every Substance is fulfilling its ideal Form, morphe, which "exists" separately from the Matter, hile, but appears only in Substance.
 There's no evolution in nature.
 Nature is teleological and has a purpose.
 The Sun and all the planets are circling Earth, and they move not in vacuum but in aether.
 Diseases are the signs of mind's insanity, the weakness of Form.